-The two Florence pilot studies were organized by the Dean of the Faculty of Law at the University of Florence, Prof. Allesandro Simoni and his assistant, doctoral student Costana De Caro.
-We recruited a total of 48 English-speaking law students to participate in what they were told were workshops on eyewitness identification.
-Our aim was to gather a reliable and large dataset (n=48) of participants to demonstrate whether the physical act of drawing improves memory recall for facial recognition to improve positive rates of eyewitness identification.
+At the University of Florence, we recruited a total of 48 English-speaking graduate law students to participate in what they were told were workshops on eyewitness identification.
+Our aim was to gather a sufficient dataset of participants to test our hypothesis that the physical act of drawing improves memory recall for facial recognition, to improve positive rates of eyewitness identification.
 The format of the pilot workshops was designed to be clear and simple to run.
 It was supported by a package that included a participant questionnaire, instruction set, drawing materials, data-gathering sheets, and a photo identification lineup.

 There was no prerequisite for participants to know how to draw or to regularly practice drawing.
-The 48 students were divided into two cohorts, one of 20 and one of 28 participants.
-The first cohort (n=20) was allocated to a morning workshop on April 4, 2024 and the second cohort (n=28) to an afternoon workshop on the same day.
-Each workshop was identical and consisted of a lecture given by this author on eyewitness identification.

-The study began with the participants seated facing a screen at the front left of the classroom.
-I presented an eyewitness identification workshop.
+The 48 students consisted of 24 men and 24 women aged between 20–25 years.
+They were divided into two cohorts, one of 20 and one of 28 participants.
+The first cohort (n=20) was allocated to a morning workshop on April 4, 2024, and the second cohort (n=28) to an afternoon workshop on the same day.
+Each workshop was identical and consisted of a lecture given by the first author on eyewitness identification as the participants sat facing a screen at the front left of the classroom.
 After an hour, an unknown female (the “suspect”) burst into the classroom and disrupted the session as the participants were focused on the screen.
 Participants were not warned that this disruption would occur.
 After entering the classroom, the “suspect” stood on the left-hand side of the podium and asked me to sign a piece of paper that she was holding.
 Before the session, the authors had mapped out and rehearsed a prearranged route for the “suspect” to enter and exit without being visible to any of the “eyewitnesses.”
 After the staged incident, participants were informed that the interruption was part of a research project, and that further participation required their signed consent.
-Participants were then asked to participate in a photo lineup to identify the individual who had interrupted the workshop.
-Participants were divided into two equal groups – Group 1 (the drawing group) and Group 2 (the non-drawing (control) group) – based on where they were seated in the classroom.
+After providing signed consent, participants were then asked to attempt to identify the individual who had interrupted the workshop in a photo lineup.
+Participants were divided into two groups of equal numbers – Group 1 (the drawing group) and Group 2 (the non-drawing (control) group) – based on where they were seated in the classroom.
 Those seated on the right were allocated to Group 1 and were asked to sketch in pencil on paper the individual they had seen interrupt the workshop.
-They were then asked to participate in the photo lineup.
-Those seated on the left were allocated to Group 2 and asked to participate in the photo lineup without being asked to sketch the individual they had seen.
+They were then asked to attempt to identify the suspect in the photo lineup.
+Those seated on the left were allocated to Group 2 and asked to attempt to identify the suspect in the photo lineup without first being asked to sketch the individual they had seen.

 Group 1 – Drawing Group